 Sustainability and a growing awareness of wildlife are two of the key gardening trends identified by the Royal Horticultural Society for 2020, with gardeners in a position where they can make a substantial impact regarding environmental issues.

 Hedgehogs are such beautiful creatures and always welcome visitors, interesting to observe and useful predators of garden pests, David Coton describes how you can attract them into your garden.

-So encouraging them into your garden and looking after hedgehogs is important, if you value wildlife and the benefits that they bring.
+Unfortunately, the hedgehog population is declining markedly each year, so encouraging hedgehogs into your garden and looking after them is important if you value wildlife and the benefits that they bring to our world.

 Be careful with insecticides and other pesticides including slug pellets, if hedgehogs eat the corpses of garden pests they'll also ingest the poison.
 Buy wildlife friendly brands that are easily obtainable.

 Remember to clean up any spillages in the shed, you don't want noxious substances seeping through the boards onto any hedgehogs below.